kweingart08/What-s-that-Trailer/README.md

   This App was created with a group of three developers collaborating and using git and github for version control.
   The App consists of an MVC framework:
     - Models:
-     - Movies - There is a movie model schema to create a Movie
+      - Movies - There is a movie model schema to create a Movie.
       - Users - There is a user model schema used to create the different users for the database.
     - Views:
       - Angular was used for this so a views sections was not used, but partials and html files were used to show the different views for the app.
 There were multiple public files created:
+      - There were multiple public files created:
         - index.html - index that allows for different partials to be viewed depending on what is clicked.
         - about.html - about the app
         - edit.html - edit movie page
         - footer.html - footer partial
         - home.html - main page
         - login.html - login page
         - nav.html - navigation bar
         - new_movie.html - new movie page
         - register.html - register page
         - user.html - user page
       - Controllers:
         - Movies - this controller includes the get, post, put, and delete routes for movies.
+        - Users - this controller allows the app to create a User and go to the sessions controller.
         - Sessions - this controller allows users to sign in and start their session online.
-      - Users - this controller allows the app to create a User and go to the sessions controller.

       This app also includes full CRUD and authorization (sign up / log in) functionality with encrypted passwords & an authorization flow.

       This app pulls from a third party API (OMDb API) which is a RESTful web service to obtain movie information.

 ## Development
   These development notes will describe the approach taken when building the application as well as some of the unsolved problems and additions for the future.